 The established grading policy is displayed below.
 The University uses the +/- grading scale system and it is implemented in this course.
 Grades are not weighted; points earned divided by total points is the calculated grade.
 Grade rounding only applies to the final course grade percentage.
 Sakai reports course grades to TWO digits past the decimal (XX.XX%); this percentage is rounded to the closest integer.
 For example, an 89.50% or 89.90% (B+) rounds up to a 90% (A-), BUT an 89.30% or 89.45% (B+) round to the integer 89% (B+), as it is the closest integer.
 There are no extra credit assignments in Chem 214 because, frankly, there is nothing of the sort in the "real world."
-If you miss more than 2 lab experiments, you will not pass the course.
+If you miss more than 2 lab experiments, you will not pass the course [and I have to report to the Dean's Office, the Wellness Center, and your academic advisor the absences].
 That is too much content to miss out on.
-Enroll for a section of lab and fully commit.
+Enroll for a section of lab and fully commit to it for the entire semester.